-With so many of us using apps these days it makes sense that many businesses are leaning towards this as the vehicle of choice to share their initiative with the world.
-Apps can be interactive and personalised, which suits how many of us choose to live our lives these days.
+With so many of us using apps these days, it makes sense that many businesses are leaning towards this as the vehicle of choice to share their initiative with the world.
+Apps can be interactive and personalized, which suits how many of us choose to live our lives these days.

 We’re a big fan of the clothing company Patagonia, who aren’t afraid of doing things a little differently.
-Visit their site and you’ll see the usual “shop” tab, but you’ll also see an “activism” page as well.
-The company clearly isn't afraid to tackle some of the big issues out there, from environmental issues, through to racism, through to oil drilling.
+Visit their site, and you’ll see the usual “shop” tab, but you’ll also see an “activism” page as well.
+The company clearly isn't afraid to tackle some of the big issues out there, from environmental issues, and racism, to oil drilling.

 You see, we’re all starting to expect more from the businesses we buy from, particularly when it comes to being ethical, and transparent.
 Many consumers are now calling for sustainability transformation, and companies like Patagonia are already ahead of the curve.

 We particularly loved their self-imposed Earth tax, where they “give” 1% of sales to the planet, providing support to environmental nonprofits.
-With many clothing brands having a large presence on social media as well, it’s easy to see how these businesses will continue to gain support as they position themselves as ethical organisations with something important to say.
-What’s also very encouraging is that in time competitors are going to have to up their own game and bring their own sustainable and ethical principles to the table.
+With many clothing brands having a large presence on social media as well, it’s easy to see how these businesses will continue to gain support as they position themselves as ethical organizations with something important to say.
+What’s also very encouraging is that, in time, competitors are going to have to up their own game and bring their own sustainable and ethical principles to the table.